qiuxihuang/relativeLRs/README.md

 ```
 1_sim_meta.R
 ```
-R code used to generate data with n repetitions
+R code used to perform 6 different tests for small-study effects on generated meta-analyses and output p-values.
+Scenarios can be defined at line 14-17.
+Number of repetitions can be specified at line 19.
 ```
 2_pp_ap_lrs.R
 ```